kento-pan/IID/README.md

-# IDD
+# IID
 **Instagram Image Downloader** for Mac and Windows

-IDD will download the **original** image of an Instagram photo page in JPG format.
+IID will download the **original** image of an Instagram photo page in JPG format.

 All you have to do is to start the script and copy & paste the photo id from the URL.